lastralab/ABISSMAL/R/vignettes/README.md

 1. Introduction to RStudio, download ABISSMAL GitHub repository, introduction to the ABISSMAL data processing / analysis workflow

+TKTK to the Intro vignette I need to add more information about Rmd files and knitted output...
+Also shortcuts for running code in Rmarkdown files
+And tips for following along with these vignettes (run code inside the Rmd files themselves, or start fresh with a new Rmd writing the code yourself and your own commments, which is preferred)

 2. Create simulated data and working directories

+TKTK add searching for errors...

 3. Combine the raw data, detect perching events and pre-process the raw data

 4. Detect clusters, score clusters

-5. Run steps 2-4 with simulated data from 3 experimental replicates
+5. Run steps 2-4 with simulated data from 3 experimental replicates TKTK consider dropping...and split 2 into 2 vignettes

 6. Make a visualization with results from the 3 simulated replicates

 Note that code for processing and analzying biological data collected from zebra finches, and code to make figures, is published online as part of a submitted manuscript for the ABISSMAL tracking system.

+Also note that the knitted output for these tutorials must be visible from the ABISSMAL website.
+This is especially important for accessibility of the Introduction for people who haven't downloaded the ABISSMAL repo yet